-- Driveway at corner lot to be at Secondary Frontage. - Driveway only when condition A. not feasible. - © Driveway at midblock Lot - Front Layer: Parking and dumpsters are not permitted in Front Layer. - 5 Frontage Build-out: Building front must occupy a minimum of 50% of Primary Frontage Line. - 3 Loading: Loading shall be on private premises when feasible.
+- Driveway at corner lot to be at Secondary Frontage. - Driveway only when condition A. not feasible. - G Driveway at midblock Lot - Front Layer: Parking and dumpsters are not permitted in Front Layer. - Frontage Build-out: Building front must occupy a minimum of 50% of Primary Frontage Line. - IDENTIFY and SET UP: IDENTIFY and SET UP: